project-a/mondrian-server/README.md

 If you want to use another JDBC driver than the included driver for PostgreSQL, then pass the directory containing the .jar file via the `--lib` option in jetty-runner or put the .jar file in the `lib` folder of Tomcat.

-&nbsp;
+## Authentication & ACL

 This is our recommended way for exposing Saiku through Nginx.
-The idea is to use an external auth provider such as the [oauth2_proxy](https://github.com/pusher/oauth2_proxy) for authenticating users and an ACL web service such as provided by the [Mara Mondrian](https://github.com/project-a/mara-mondrian) for ACL (which user can access which cube?):
+The idea is to use an external auth provider such as [oauth2_proxy](https://github.com/pusher/oauth2_proxy) for authenticating users and an ACL web service such as provided by the [Mara Mondrian](https://github.com/project-a/mara-mondrian) for ACL (which user can access which cube?):

 ```nginx
 server {